SpanishFreddy/Sanic-Spin-2006-Decomp/README.md

 R Button: Run

-If you like Unuty and you know how to do decomps/ports, you can help me whit the code talking whit me in discord: SpanishFreddy#6380
+If you like Unity and you know how to do decomps/ports, you can help me whit the code talking whit me in discord: SpanishFreddy#6380